beerproto/dataset/README.md

-# Data set
+# Dataset

-A collection of common data sets used for brewing.
+A collection of common datasets used for brewing.